nelsonand/website/conferences.md

 - Laggner, F., Kolemen, E., Diallo, A., Groebner, R., Barada, K., **Nelson, A. O.,** Osborne, T. & DIII-D Team, T. _Vertical plasma oscillations as a tool to perturb the pedestal in the DIII-D tokamak_ in _60th Annual Meeting of the APS Division of Plasma Physics_ (2018).
-- **Nelson,A. O.,** Buzi, L., Yang, Y., Kaita, R. & Koel, B. E. _Sputtering and retention of D2 in thin_ _Li and LiD films_ in _23rd International Conference on Plasma Surface Interactions in Controlled_ _Fusion Devices_ (2018).
+- **Nelson, A. O.,** Buzi, L., Yang, Y., Kaita, R. & Koel, B. E. _Sputtering and retention of D2 in thin_ _Li and LiD films_ in _23rd International Conference on Plasma Surface Interactions in Controlled_ _Fusion Devices_ (2018).
 - **Nelson, A. O.,** Kolemen, E., Laggner, F., Izacard, O., Groebner, R., Eldon, D., Shafer, M.,